moneysocket/moneysocket-rfc/README.md

 Appendices
 ------------

-* [Shortcomings](appendix/shortcomings.md) - known shortcomings of the pre-specification library implementations.
+* [Shortcomings](appendix/shortcomings.md) - Known shortcomings of the pre-specification library implementations.
 * [Embedded Relay](appendix/embedded-relay.md) - Suggestion on how to implement a listening Moneysocket servers